Terms of Reference

 The CPD-AC’s core responsibilities are to:

-- Develops, maintains, and recommends policies, standards, and criteria for the accreditation of CPD providers;
+- Develop, maintain, and recommend policies, standards, and criteria for the accreditation of CPD providers;

-- Develops and maintains policies, standards, and criteria for the accreditation of CPD activities under Section 1 and Section 3 of the Maintenance of Competence (MOC) Program;
+- Develop and maintain policies, standards, and criteria for the accreditation of CPD activities under Section 1 and Section 3 of the Maintenance of Competence (MOC) Program;

-- Oversees the (re)application process related to CPD providers; and
+- Oversee the (re)application process related to CPD providers; and

-- Reviews the reports of periodic evaluations of accredited CPD providers.
+- Review the reports of periodic evaluations of accredited CPD providers.

 The CPD-AC has nine (9) voting members, including the chair and vice-chair*.
 The 9 voting committee members include: